- Honors Program

 Membership and Benefits

 First-years students interested in the Chaminade Scholars Program can apply in late fall semester.
 The on-line application deadline is mid-January each year.
 Go to Chaminade Scholars Application Process for details and the downloadable forms.
+Please note that REL 103 is a prerequisite to attaining membership in this program.

 Chaminade Scholars are awarded a $2,000 annual scholarship payable at $1,000 over two semesters beginning their sophomore year and renewable annually.
 This scholarship will be added to the individual student’s other scholarships and the total cannot exceed the cost of tuition.